duxingyi-charles/Robust-Implicit-Surface-Networks/README.md

 ## Output

 The complete set of output files include data files (`mesh.json`, `mesh_patches.msh`, `mesh_chains.msh` and `mesh_cells.msh`) and information files (`timings.json` and `stats.json`).
-In timing-only mode (`-T 1`), the program only generates information files.
+In timing-only mode (`-T`), the program only generates information files.
-In robustness test mode (`-R 1`), no output files are generated.
+In robustness test mode (`-R`), no output files are generated.
 The result of the robustness test is in command line output.

 ### data files